Use these strategies for getting your kids hopelessly hooked on reading the Bible.

 If your kids are veteran or wannabe travelers, use that to draw them into the Bible.
 Just hanging a map of first-century Israel on the wall probably won’t do the trick, though.
 Be creative.
 Research.
 Do your homework.
 Many of the places and landmarks mentioned in the Bible still exist today.
 Get travel brochures of Jerusalem, Bethlehem, Ephesus, and Egypt so the kids can see what it’s like today.
 Help kids imagine what it would’ve been like for Paul to travel the distances he did during that time in history.
 Make it real however you can.
 But whatever you do, base your teaching on kids’ interests rather than yours.

 2. Use kids’ life experiences.

 It’s true that the world is much different from the way it was two or three thousand years ago.
 But people are pretty much the same.
 Throughout history, people have been born, lived, and died.
-We love and rejoice; we sin and grieve.
+We love and rejoice, and we sin and grieve.
 We have so much in common with the people in the Bible.
 Use those commonalities to get kids into the Bible.
 Show them that the people in the Bible are just like them.

 Sibling problems?
 The Bible is full of them!
 Cain and Abel.
 Jacob and Esau.
 Mary and Martha.
 Bad day?
 Even Jesus had them.
 Death of a loved one?
 Everywhere.
 Falsely accused?
-Talk to Joseph. or Jesus.
+Talk to Joseph or Jesus.

 But don’t focus only on the negative things that happen in kids’ lives.
 Scripture is packed with good things that happened to people, too.
 Noah was rewarded for his faithfulness.
 Abraham got something he really wanted after waiting a long time.
-A shepherd boy named David was made king.
+A shepherd boy named David was made the king.
 Peter was forgiven after doing what some would call unforgivable.

-And don’t forget the most important experience we can have in common with people in Bible times — a personal relationship with Jesus Christ.
+And don’t forget the most important experience we can have in common with people in Bible times—a personal relationship with Jesus Christ.

 3. Think like a boy.